 If you want achieve faster speeds using FileCatalyst, you should start up a VM within the same region as your Azure Blob storage container.
 If you require speeds above 3 Gbps, you should choose an F16 instance.
 You can scale down the size accordingly if you don’t require that much speed.

-A few weeks after I compiled all of these results, I was able to get speeds of up to 3 Gbps with FileCatalyst by increasing the instance sizes to F16.
-I also verified that our driver for Azure Blob can actually write from an instance in the same region as the storage (at about 7 Gbps) when transferring 5 files at a time.
+A few weeks after we compiled all these results, we were able to get speeds of up to 3 Gbps with FileCatalyst by increasing the instance sizes to F16.
+We also verified that our driver for Azure Blob can actually write from an instance in the same region as the storage (at about 7 Gbps) when transferring 5 files at a time.
 When bandwidth is available, there is no reason that FileCatalyst would be limited by anything other than by CPU bottlenecks.
-I suspect as you get closer to 6-7 Gbps, you will need to use Jumbo frames to go any faster.
+We suspect as you get closer to 6-7 Gbps, you will need to use Jumbo frames to go any faster.
 But the determining factor on the bandwidth when running VMs in Azure is the instance size.
 See the links below about expected bandwidth for each instance size.

-I found it hard to find all the educational documents I used to get the best speeds in the Azure infrastructure, so here are a few of the links I used to get started:
+We found it hard to find all the educational documents we used to get the best speeds in the Azure infrastructure, so here are a few of the links we used to get started:

 Looking For a Way to Transfer Files Fast?